friendoye/RecyclerXRay/README.md

     super.onCreate()
     XRayInitializer.init(
-        isNoOpMode = true, // to control no-op mode defaultXRaySettings = XRaySettings
+        isNoOpMode = true, // to control no-op mode defaultXRaySettings = ... // to set different default settings
-            .Builder()
+                                  // for each LocalRecyclerXRay
-            .build()       // to set different default settings for each LocalRecyclerXRay )
+    )
 }
 ```